Morr0/Atheer/ROADMAP.md

 ### List of things if have time:
 - Extract all string constants referenced both in razor and C# into their respective classes
 - Extract all words to an international word class (basically add very basic internationalizing support)
+- Sort by most recent/oldest (done the backend just do the UI)

 ### List of longer term goals (not in order):